TonyKaravasilev/CryptoMananaDocs/docs/secure-data-services.md

 &nbsp;&nbsp;&nbsp;&nbsp;The data shuffle service provides a secure way to secure shuffle or information smudge string and array values.
 Its purpose is to support the developer's need to shuffle lists or do data obfuscation procedures.
-Here is a list of all available methods available for this component:
+Here is a list of all available methods for this component:

 ```php
 shuffleString() // shuffle a string